-To obtain the nutrition necessary for healthy living, people age 60 or older and their spouses can eat at Adult Nutrition sites throughout the state.
+To obtain the nutrition necessary for healthy living, people age 60 or older and their spouses or caregivers can eat at Adult Nutrition sites throughout the state.
 Older Adults Meals are served in a group setting such as a senior center or community building.
 Older Adult Meals may also be delivered to individuals who are home-bound.

 Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a guardian who eats at an Adult Nutrition Site.

 Congregate Meals are served in a group setting such as a senior center, school, elderly housing facility, community building, church or restaurant.
-There are 12 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
+There are 11 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
 A reservation for Adult Meal can be made one day in advance by calling the site.
-Meal tickets are encouraged and donations can be either cash or food stamps.
+Meal tickets are encouraged and donations can be either cash, check or by utilizing SNAP/EBT benefits.

 - Individuals aged 60 and older and their spouse and/or caregiver of any age;

 - Congregate meals may be offered to persons with disabilities regardless of age when: